ESPersonnel/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  There was an error in the create method in the toys controller.
+The Toy model was written as Toys.
+I changed it to Toy and it worked.

 - Update the number of likes for a toy

   - How I debugged:
+  The update method was missing a render json: toy.
+I added it and it worked.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  The destroy button was working as expected, I'm not sure what the problem was if there was any.